 Graduate and Non-Degree Students

 The Office of the Registrar at UConn Health acts as a liaison to the Whetten Graduate Center at the Storrs campus.
 The majority of forms used by graduate students are on the UConn Graduate School website with the exception of these forms.
-All official graduate student forms/documents, including registration, thesis, and dissertation forms, should be submitted through the Office of the Registrar at UConn Health.
+All official graduate student forms/documents, including registration, thesis, and dissertation forms, should be submitted through the Office of the Registrar at UConn.

 Registering for Classes